kms1212/foliOS/docs/vellum/modules.md

 ## Loading Contract

-Module loading is a bootloader concern until Strata takes ownership.
-Vellum should load module bytes, record where they were placed, and describe them in handoff metadata.
-Kernel policy about module trust, runtime isolation, GNT registration, or process/module object creation belongs in Strata.
+Module loading is a bootloader concern until handoff.
+Vellum should load module bytes and record where they were placed.
+Runtime policy about module trust, isolation, GNT registration, or process/module object creation belongs on the consumer side of the handoff boundary.

 ## Ordering